 Do you need an agent to publish a fantasy novel?
 Absolutely not.
 While they can open doors to some of the bigger publishers that you cannot submit to directly, there are many publishers that you can submit to without an agent, and I’ll be doing a roundup of those next week.
 And of course, self-published novels are making up more and more of sales all the time, although in my opinion it takes some upfront investment and a lot of discipline and hustle to be successful there.

-If this was helpful and you want notifications of other writing posts, follow my blog (see the lefthand side of the page.)
+If this was helpful and you want notifications of other writing posts, sign up below to subscribe to my blog.
 Happy writing!